vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 The following table provides example entries for the required port groups.
 Create network entries with the port group name, VLAN ID, and CIDRs that are specific to your environment.

-> ✅ If you are following this guide in a lab environment and do not have any
-> Layer 3 networking appliances that can create this networking schema, consider
-> emulating it with Vyatta!
-Learn more [here](./src/partials/vyatta.md)

 | Network Type                 | DHCP Service              | Description & Recommendations            |
 | ---------------------------- | ------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |